-Administering switch connections for DMCC applications that use device and media control only -- assigning H.323 IP addresses
+Administering switch connections for DMCC applications that use Registration Services -- assigning H.323 IP addresses

-When you are administering AE Services for DMCC applications that use Call Information Services, you have the option of using H.323 Gatekeepers when you administer a switch connection.
+When you are administering AE Services for DMCC applications that use Registration Services, you have the option of using H.323 Gatekeepers when you administer a switch connection.

-If you want to use the round-robin assignment of IP addresses to softphones based on a connection name, set up a connection and then use the H.323 Gatekeeper feature to associate a list of H.323 Gatekeepers with the switch connection name.
+If you want to use the round-robin assignment of IP addresses to softphones based on a Switch Connection name (highly recommended), then set up a Switch Connection and use the H.323 Gatekeeper feature to associate a list of H.323 Gatekeepers (GKs) with the Switch Connection name.
+Only the IP addresses of the CLANs in the appropriate network region should be included in the H.323 GK list.
+The Processor Ethernet (PE) IP address of the Main CM is automatically included as a gatekeeper if the address is entered in the Edit Processor Ethernet IP page.